MoshoodSO/zeedsreviews/README.md

 ## 🧠 About

-**Zeeds Reviews** was created by *MoshoodSO* — a passionate developer dedicated to building tools that help users make smarter decisions through honest, community-driven feedback.
+**Zeeds Reviews** was created by *Shoyombo Moshood O.* — a passionate developer dedicated to building tools that help users make smarter decisions through honest, community-driven feedback.